At University of Missouri Health Care, we offer multiple types of on-demand care to help you when you need it most.

 - Severe or worsening abdominal pain

 - Head injury or severe headaches

 The emergency departments are open 24 hours a day, 365 days a year.
 You should always call 9-1-1 in case of an emergency.
-Adults should seek care at University Hospital ER, and children should seek care at Women's and Children's Hospital ER.
+Adults and children should seek care at University Hospital ER, and pregnant women should seek care at Women's Hospital ER.